Applying the NEPA Process—Native American Tribal Concerns and Participation

 The course will also discuss scoping and public involvement requirements associated with tribal treaty rights, self-government (government-to-government consultation requirements), and BIA requirements for tribal involvement.

-The last day of the course will focus on the National Historic Preservation Act Section 106 process and how it’s integrated into the NEPA process and Document.
+The last day of the course will focus on the National Historic Preservation Act Section 106 process and how it’s integrated into the NEPA process and document.
 Additionally, we will discuss the Endangered Species Act and how it applies to Indian lands for projects funded by federal agencies.

 Objectives